AlmightyPilgrim/Simple-Scanner/README.md

 The estimated times are in the list above.
 Acutal times:

-	-Input tasks - 30 mon
+	-Input tasks - 30 min
 	-Choose task via simple scanning - 60 min
 	-Re-enter or cross off - 60 min
 	-Console Interface - 60 min
 	-Save in File (hard-coded name) - 100 min
-	-Full page (25 lines), crossed out items in grey - 60 min -First page starts w/ first uncompleted task - 60 min -Select task, next page, add task, or delete - 90-120 min (This one was more of a combination of all menu - 30 min		the other issues, though the menu system did not take as long.)
+	-Full page (25 lines), crossed out items in grey - 60 min -First page starts w/ first uncompleted task - 60 min -Select task, next page, add task, or delete - 90-120 min menu - 30 min		(This one was more of a combination of all the other issues, though the menu system did not take as long.)